m1k1o/neko/webpage/docs/configuration/webrtc.md

     # List of ICE Server configurations as described above
     - urls: "stun:stun.l.google.com:19302"
 ```

+- <Def id="iceservers.frontend" /> - ICE servers that are sent to the client and used to establish a connection between the client and the server.
+- <Def id="iceservers.backend" /> - ICE servers that are used by the server to gather ICE candidates.
+They might contain private IP addresses or other sensitive information that should not be sent to the client.

 <details>
 <summary>Example with Coturn server in Docker Compose</summary>